-The CIS interface will open.

-The virus database will be updated automatically for the first time after installation.
+The application initiates the first quick scan on your computer.
+The virus database will be updated automatically prior to the scan.

-The screen will display details such as download speed, how much has been downloaded and the progress of the process.
 You can also send this task to the background by pressing the 'Send to Background' button and retrieve it in the 'Task Manager' interface.
 Refer to the section 'Manage CIS Tasks' for more details.
-When the virus database has been downloaded, the 'Completed' dialog will be displayed.